Dems defend Rep. Lewis as "hero" after Trump slams civil rights icon

 House Speaker Paul Ryan did not immediately respond Saturday to a request for comment on Trump's tweet.

-Vice President-elect Mike Pence also didn't wade into the controversial remarks, but called Lewis a friend in a blog post about his trip to Selma, Alabama, in 2010 to visit historic sites of the civil rights era.
+Vice President-elect Mike Pence also didn't wade in the controversy surrounding the remarks, but previously called Lewis a friend in a blog post about his trip to Selma in 2010 to visit historic sites of the civil rights era.